lwjohnst86/nefa-code/doc/manuscript.md

 exposure to high concentrations of NEFA can induce insulin resistance in insulin-sensitive tissues such as muscle and liver, and in addition can impair pancreatic beta-cell production of insulin [@Rachek2014a;@Cnop2008a].
-Epidemiological and clinical studies have reported concordant findings, showing in particular that elevated total plasma NEFA associates with an increased risk for incident type 2 diabetes [@Daniele2014a;@Salgin2012a].
+Observational and clinical studies have reported concordant findings, showing in particular that elevated total plasma NEFA associates with an increased risk for incident type 2 diabetes [@Daniele2014a;@Salgin2012a].

-Much of the previous experimental work on the role of NEFA in type 2 diabetes utilized individual lipid species such as palmitic acid (16:0) or oleic acid (18:1n-9), or alternatively used specific oils such as soybean oil, which is high in the polyunsaturated fatty acid (PUFA) linoleic acid (18:2n-6), as the exposure to characterize the impact of total NEFA.
-However, fatty acids comprise multiple classes of molecules with diverse physiological functions, and few studies have compared the effects of a broader spectrum of fatty acids.
+Much of the previous experimental work on the role of NEFA in type 2 diabetes utilized individual fatty acids such as palmitic acid (16:0) or oleic acid (18:1n-9), or alternatively used specific oils such as soybean oil, which is high in the polyunsaturated fatty acid (PUFA) linoleic acid (18:2n-6), as the exposure to characterize the impact of total NEFA.
+However, fatty acids comprise multiple molecules with diverse physiological functions, and few studies have compared the effects of a broader spectrum of fatty acids.
 Notably, one study suggests that eicosapentaenoic acid (20:5n-3) can protect against the lipotoxic effect of palmitic acid in the beta-cells [@Xiao2006].